 The Airport in Brief

 25 miles outside of the resort of Bodrum you’ll find Milas-Bodrum Airport which is actually closer to Milas (10 miles).
-The airport is mostly seasonal and handles around three million passengers a year.
-Expansion plans are well on their way to doubling the capacity by the end of 2011.
+The airport is mostly seasonal and handles around four million passengers a year.
 The airport is easy to find and has a limited number of parking spaces outside each terminal including disabled parking.

 Dozens of airlines fly to the airport but they are mostly seasonal chartered flights.
 Turkish Airlines, amongst others, provide year round scheduled flights and easyJet fly several routes there from the UK